Peter R. Zeidenberg

 Publications, Presentations & Recognitions

-Peter is the author or co-author of the following publications:
+Peter has authored the following publications:

 - “Employers Take Note: DOJ Cracks Down On H-1B Abuse,” Law360, 11 December 2015.